Nathaniel Chalobah: Style of play

 Chalobah is known for his versatility, work-rate, and fitness levels, both in defending and attacking sense.
 He is described as, "Tall, athletic and can operate in either midfield or defence, being notably quick in the tackle."

 Personal life

 Born in Freetown, Sierra Leone, Chalobah moved to England at the age of seven and grew up in Gipsy Hill in the London Borough of Lambeth.
 He played football for the first time at the age of nine.
 Chalobah attended St Andrews R.C.
 Primary school and further studied at Bishop Thomas Grant School in Streatham, South London.
-His younger brother Trevoh joined Chelsea as an Under-9 and has been capped by England up to U21 level.
+His younger brother Trevoh joined Chelsea as an Under–9 and has been capped by England up to senior level.